Guides for adult siblings of people with a lifelong learning disability and/or autism

 Decision-making and the law: When your brother or sister can’t make a decision, who does?

 Mental capacity laws affect the way services are provided for your brother or sister and the way professionals carry out decision-making.
-This is a hugely important issue to have knowledge about as an adult siblings of someone with a life-long learning disability and/or autism.
+This is a hugely important issue to have knowledge about as an adult sibling of someone with a learning disability and/or autism.
 Being next of kin by itself does not give you any legal rights as a sibling.
 This is also the case for your parents.
 We recommend that you take time to read our guide on mental capacity so that you feel empowered to be involved in the decision-making processes about your brother or sister’s finances, living situation, friendships, health and wellbeing.

 Download Sibs – Guide for adult siblings on decision-making and mental capacity – March 2018

 Looking after money: When your disabled brother or sister needs support to manage their benefits and funding

 Many people with a learning disability and/or autism need support to manage their finances and to help them receive the right benefits.
 This can be complex and confusing for siblings, particularly if you are taking on this role from your parent.
 This guide will give you information about the types of financial support available for your brother or sister, including benefits, grants, and personal budgets.
 It will also tell you about the different types of special legal permissions you need in order to manage someone else’s finances or to make financial decisions on their behalf, such as power of attorney or deputyship.
 You might be unsure whether you need legal permissions like power of attorney or deputyship, or which would be the most appropriate to apply for.
 This guide includes a useful flow chart, explaining the difference between power of attorney and deputyship and includes further links and advice on how to apply.